 Given this evolving threat landscape and the fact that much of U.S. critical infrastructure is privately-owned, securing the critical infrastructure is not solely a function of the U.S. Intelligence Community or even the federal government writ large.
 Solutions must involve the private sector and other stakeholders.
-There is an unprecedented imperative for public-private collaboration to collectively "raise our game" in protecting U.S. critical infrastructure.
+There is an unprecedented imperative for public-private collaboration to collectively protect U.S. critical infrastructure.